Policy last updated

 Policy

-There are a number of updates to the structure and measures used in the performance summary this year – refer to the School performance summary for the 2023 Annual Report chapter in the Guidance tab for further information.
+There is a minor update to the performance summary this year – refer to the School performance summary for the 2024 Annual Report chapter in the Guidance tab for further information.

 Policy